 In other words, apologizing after an accident could be used as evidence of taking personal responsibility for the crash.
-Therefore, it’s always wise to skip the niceties and to never apologize after an accident.
+Therefore, it’s always wise to skip the niceties and never apologize after an accident.

 What If I Apologized & It’s Not My Fault?

-If you or a loved one suffers an accident and apologies afterwards, the hope is that the evidence of the case shows that you are not to blame.
+If you or a loved one suffers an accident and apologies afterward, the hope is that the evidence of the case shows that you are not to blame.
 However, one of the best ways to protect yourself and seek compensation for injuries is to talk to an experienced North Dakota car accident attorney about your case.